george-hawkins/breadboard-vtx-control/README.md

 ### Update the ST-LINK firmware

 Find the latest ST-LINK updater under the [products section](https://www.st.com/en/development-tools/stm32-programmers.html#products) of STM32 Programmers page.
-Currently, it's [STWS-LINK007](https://www.st.com/en/development-tools/stsw-link007.html).
+At the time of writing, it was [STWS-LINK007](https://www.st.com/en/development-tools/stsw-link007.html).

 Register with the ST site, download the application and run the updater: